dzcode-io/dzcode.io/data/articles/Send_Emails_With_Django_and_Gmail_A_Better_Way/content.md

 and the most popular python web framework according to the trends is Django

-feel free to check the [official django documentation](https://www.djangoproject.com/) and [this article](https://www.geeksforgeeks.org/top-10-django-apps-and-why-companies-are-using-it/) to know more about django , the companies and the websites companies that use django.
+feel free to check the [official django documentation](https://www.djangoproject.com/) and [this article](https://www.geeksforgeeks.org/top-10-django-apps-and-why-companies-are-using-it/) to know more about django, the companies and the websites companies that use django.

 ## What i really want talk about